dthomasset/athom_energy_monitor/README.md

-This is a comprehensive `README.md` designed to document every aspect of the "Master Monitor" driver we just built.
-It includes installation instructions, feature breakdowns, and examples for your specific Rule Machine use cases.

----

 # Athom Multi-Channel Energy Meter (Master Monitor Edition)

 A robust, "No-Dependency" Hubitat driver for the **Athom Multi-Channel Energy Meter** (ESPHome).